Japerz12138/RazerBladeAdvanced2020_Hackintosh/README.md

 | | Thunderbolt 3 (USB-C) | OK |
 | | HDMI |NO - HDMI connected directly to Nvidia GPU and will not work in macOS |
 | Power | 230W Power Adapter | OK |

+## About Sound
+This is the problem that has bothered me for the longest time.
+I tried a lot of ALC Layout ID, and finally `Layout ID 42` is available on my computer.
+Both speakers and microphones can be used.
+I tested the speakers with other IDs and couldn't be used.
+But note that this is only the case of my laptop, yours may be a little different.
+So if you cannot use the speaker when you set the ALC Layout ID to 42, please try: 3, 11, 13, 16, 21, 22, 28, 29, 30, 32, 47, 66, 72, 99.
+The detailed ALC configuration can refer to here: __[AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs)__

+## About macOS Monterey (11.7)
+I was planning to install Monterey at the beginning, but I kept getting stuck at boot.
+Maybe I don’t have a suitable EFI.
+But when using this EFI, I recommend using **macOS Big Sur**.